-The Prisma Health – Upstate Antimicrobial Stewardship Program (ASP) is a coordinated system level program that promotes appropriate use of antimicrobial therapy, reduces microbial resistance, decreases the spread of infections caused by multidrug-resistant organisms, and improves patient outcomes.
-The program is led by an ID trained pharmacist and an ID physician.
+The Prisma Health-Upstate Antimicrobial Stewardship Program (ASP) is a coordinated system level program that promotes appropriate use of antimicrobial therapy, reduces microbial resistance, decreases the spread of infections caused by multidrug-resistant organisms, and improves patient outcomes.
+The multidisciplinary program is led by an ID trained pharmacist and an ID physician.

-Residents on this rotation will complete active stewardship review and make patient specific recommendations to the primary teams, provide education to various services regarding antimicrobial stewardship topics, and complete antimicrobial stewardship related quality improvement projects for the system.
+Residents on this rotation will complete targeted antimicrobial stewardship reviews and make patient specific recommendations to the primary teams, provide education to various services regarding antimicrobial stewardship topics, and complete antimicrobial stewardship related quality improvement projects for the system.

 Topics focused on during this rotation include: